espressif/esp-protocols/components/eppp_link/README.md

 # ESP PPP Link component (eppp_link)

 The component provides a general purpose connectivity engine between two microcontrollers, one acting as PPP server, the other one as PPP client.
 This component could be used for extending network using physical serial connection.
-Applications could vary from providing PRC engine for multiprocessor solutions to serial connection to POSIX machine.
+Applications could vary from providing RPC engine for multiprocessor solutions to serial connection to POSIX machine.
 This uses a standard PPP protocol (if enabled) to negotiate IP addresses and networking, so standard PPP toolset could be used, e.g. a `pppd` service on linux.
 Typical application is a WiFi connectivity provider for chips that do not have WiFi.
 Uses simplified TUN network interface by default to enable faster data transfer on non-UART transports.

 ## Typical application